Chirag-ahir/JAVA-All-Basic/README.md

  what is the difference between transient and persistent in hibernet ?<br>
  Persistent means that the object has been saved to the database whereas transient means that it hasn't been saved yet.

+ what is autowiring?
+autowiring is a feature of spring Framework in which spring container inject the dependencies automatically.

+what is spring jdbc?
+spring jdbc is a powerful mechanism to connect to the database and execute sql queries.